top of page

 • Why is the tincture made with alcohol?

 The ingredients impart color and flavor to R. rosea, which are quite soluble in water.
 That is why Rhodiola tea has such a rich reddish color and rose-like fragrance, along with the bitter, somewhat tannin taste.
 The constituents that provide health benefits, primarily rosavins and salidrosides, are better dissolved in an organic solvent such as ethanol (i.e., alcohol).
 Therefore, to extract as much of the entire spectrum of compounds out of the root, it is best to use water/ethanol.
-We have experimented with various concentrations and found that 75% alcohol / 25% water seems to be the best in pulling out the essential ingredients while also keeping enough of the color and flavor intact.
+They experimented with various concentrations and found that 75% alcohol / 25% water seems to be the best in pulling out the essential ingredients while also keeping enough of the color and flavor intact.

 Check out this page to learn more about the amazing work Alaska Rhodiola is doing, and read our blog to learn more about the unique benefits of Alaskan Rhodiola.